Back to Blog

 The good news: AI is finally making this concept actually practical.
 Here are the tools that are doing it best, ranked by how much manual work they save you.

-Adviserry Boards automates the entire capture-to-conversation pipeline.
+Adviserry automates the entire capture-to-conversation pipeline.
 You connect your Gmail, it finds your newsletter subscriptions, extracts the content, summarizes it with AI, and makes everything searchable.
 Same deal with YouTube channels.
 You end up with topic-based "boards" (marketing, AI, SaaS growth, whatever) that you can search or chat with.
 The difference between this and every other tool on the list is that you don't have to manually add anything.
 Your subscriptions are the input.
 Your knowledge base builds itself.
 I built Adviserry (so yeah, I'm biased) because I got tired of the "capture everything manually" approach, and frankly, I just wasn't going to do it.
 Nobody was.
 The MCP server integration means you can query your boards from Claude Desktop or ChatGPT without even opening the app.
-Lifetime access starts at $99.99.
+Pro is $49/month with a 7-day free trial.

 Notebook LM is Google's sleeper entry and it's surprisingly good.
 You upload sources (articles, PDFs, YouTube links) and it builds a knowledge base you can query.
 The audio overview feature, where it generates a podcast-style conversation about your sources, is genuinely wild the first time you hear it.
 For processing dense material or getting a quick take on multiple articles about the same topic, it's pretty great.
 And the price is right: $Free.
 The limitation is that everything is manual upload, there's no ongoing sync, and it's more suited for research projects than daily knowledge management.